Our 2019 Edition of WoundSource is now available.

 Health care professionals who care for patients with acute and chronic wounds will find this guide to be a helpful resource for navigating the wide array of dressing types available and choosing the best dressing for each specific wound and patient.

-BONUS 2 - Understanding the Braden Scale: Building Blocks for Pressure Injury
+DIGITAL BONUS 2 - Understanding the Braden Scale: Building Blocks for Pressure Injury

 The Braden Scale for Predicting Pressure Sore Risk® (Braden Scale) is an evidenced-based tool that predicts the risk for developing a facility-acquired pressure ulcer/injury.